GetBinbag/getbinbag.github.io/README.md

   - can be obtained by registering on Mapbox's web page (you have already been registered - same as GitHub registration)
   - is located here: [https://www.mapbox.com/studio/account/tokens/](https://www.mapbox.com/studio/account/tokens/)
   - to know how many hits your maps have, go to [https://www.mapbox.com/studio/account/billing/](https://www.mapbox.com/studio/account/billing/)

+---

 <a name="database"></a>
 ## Updating the database

 ## Pushing New Files to Github

+---

 <a name="important"></a>
 ## IMPORTANT:

-1. We use a map from Mapbox, which has 50,000 free hits per year and then becomes paid.
+1. We use a map from Mapbox, which has **50,000 free hits** per year and then becomes paid.
   - ping me when you notice something strange, maybe you have reached the 50,000 hits